danwrong/restler/README.md

 * `complete: function(data, response)` - emitted when the request has finished whether it was successful or not.
 Gets passed the response data and the response object as arguments.
 If some error has occurred, `data` is always instance of `Error`.
 * `success: function(data, response)` - emitted when the request was successful.
 Gets passed the response data and the response object as arguments.
-* `fail`: function(data, response)` - emitted when the request was successful, but 4xx status code returned.
+* `fail: function(data, response)` - emitted when the request was successful, but 4xx status code returned.
 Gets passed the response data and the response object as arguments.
-* `error`: function(err, response)` - emitted when some errors have occurred (eg. connection aborted, parse, encoding, decoding failed or some other unhandled errors).
+* `error: function(err, response)` - emitted when some errors have occurred (eg. connection aborted, parse, encoding, decoding failed or some other unhandled errors).
 Gets passed the `Error` object and the response object (when available) as arguments.
-* `abort`: function()` - emitted when `request.abort()` is called.
+* `abort: function()` - emitted when `request.abort()` is called.
 * `2XX`, `3XX`, `4XX`, `5XX: function(data, response)` - emitted for all requests with response codes in the range (eg. `2XX` emitted for 200, 201, 203).
 * <code><i>actual response code</i>: function(data, response)<code> - emitted for every single response code (eg. 404, 201, etc).